hongtaoh/hongtaoh.github.io/content/en/blog/2020-11-29-re-deploy-hugo-github.md

 ---
-title: "Deploy a Hugo Website on GitHub Pages"
+title: "How to Deploy a Hugo Website via GitHub Pages"
 date: 2020-11-29T13:21:16-05:00
 author: Hongtao Hao
 slug: deploy-hugo-ghpages
 draft: false
-toc: false
+toc: true
 ---
 {{<block class="note">}}
 **Background**

 I had a nightmare yesterday: I messed up the automatic deployment process of my Hugo website.
 My initial deployment process was based on [this tutorial post](https://www.hjdskes.nl/blog/deploying-hugo-on-personal-gh-pages/index.html) by [Jente Hidskes](https://www.hjdskes.nl/).
 Although it was a little bit outdated and complicated, it served me well.
 That was until yesterday.

 What happened was that I deleted some images from the `static` folder.
-What I should have done is simply run `bash deploy.sh` to regenerate and update the site.
-However, I want to leave the commit message to myself, so I entered in Terminal `git add . & git commit -m "deleting images." & git push origin master`.
+What I should have done is simply to run `bash deploy.sh` to regenerate and update the site.
+However, I wanted to leave a commit message to myself, so I ran in Terminal `git add . & git commit -m "deleting images." & git push origin master`.
 The thing is, I probably should have used `git push origin sources` since the `sources` branch holds my original repository whereas the `master` branch is in fact the `public` folder.

 I messed it up.
 Since the [original codes](https://www.hjdskes.nl/blog/deploying-hugo-on-personal-gh-pages/index.html) for the deployment were very complicated, I wasn't able to fix it myself.
 I tried so many methods, but they all failed.

 So I had to give up and try to deploy it anew.
 {{<end>}}

 There are many ways to deploy a Hugo website.
 The simplest one perhaps is to host it on [Netlify](https://www.netlify.com/).
-However, my site deployed by Netlify is a little bit different from what I see on my local server.
-So I had to give this simple method up.
+However, my site deployed by Netlify looks a little bit different from what I see on my local server.
+So I had to give it up.

 I chose to use GitHub Pages.
-The official website detailed [three ways](https://gohugo.io/hosting-and-deployment/hosting-on-github/#deployment-of-project-pages-from-your-gh-pages-branch) to host a Hugo website though GitHub Pages.
-[The first method](https://gohugo.io/hosting-and-deployment/hosting-on-github/#github-user-or-organization-pages) is to set up two repositories within one being the submodule.
+Hugo's [homepage](https://gohugo.io/hosting-and-deployment/hosting-on-github/#deployment-of-project-pages-from-your-gh-pages-branch) detailed three ways to host a Hugo website though GitHub Pages.
+[The first method](https://gohugo.io/hosting-and-deployment/hosting-on-github/#github-user-or-organization-pages) is to set up two repositories with one being the submodule.
 I don't like the idea of managing two repositories for my website, so I didn't choose it.
 [The second option](https://gohugo.io/hosting-and-deployment/hosting-on-github/#github-project-pages), perhaps the easiest one, is to change the publish directory from `public` to `docs`, so that GitHub Pages can automatically recognize that the site to deploy is located in the folder of `/docs`.
-However, I didn't like the idea of changing the default publish directory.
+However, I didn't like the idea of changing the default publish directory either (Yeah, call me picky if you want).

 I chose the [third option](https://gohugo.io/hosting-and-deployment/hosting-on-github/#deployment-of-project-pages-from-your-gh-pages-branch), which is to set up a new branch called `gh-pages` which is essentially the `public` folder.
 I will document the steps I took to restore my site's deployment, in case I need to redo it.
 It may also help others.

-# Restore the content
+## Restore the content
 Since I messed it up, I decided to delete all the content.
-After having deleting everything manually in the root directory, I Ran these:
+After having deleted everything manually in the root directory, I ran these:

 ```bash
 git add .